Are you a fan of Dragon Quest, Final Fantasy, Kingdom Hearts and other works from Square Enix?

 - Red stairs from Your Name (Kimi no Na wa)

-* For the first two, you can reasonably go by foot, for the red stairs you’ll need to take a train to Yotsuya Station.
+* For the first one, you can reasonably go by foot, for the red stairs you’ll need to take a train to Yotsuya Station.